 Acute Blood Loss Anemia ICD-10-CM Codes

-• Symptoms may include fatigue, weakness, shortness of breath, and pale or yellowish skin.
+• Symptoms may include fatigue, lightheadedness, weakness, shortness of breath, rapid heart rate, pale or clammy skin, decreased urine output, and, in extreme cases, confusion.

 Commonly asked questions